-The mortgage and the Conditions will be governed by the laws of England and Wales.
+The mortgage and the Conditions will be governed by Scottish law.

 The powers conferred on us under the mortgage and the Conditions are without prejudice to our power under common law or statute and may be exercised as often as we think appropriate.